Skip to main content

 EDU 530 - Infant & Toddler Curriculum Dev (3 credits)

 This course will focus on advanced principles and practices for designing, implementing, and evaluating responsive, developmentally appropriate curricula for infants and toddlers in diverse early childhood settings.
 Students will examine theoretical foundations, current research, and evidence-based strategies that support holistic development, including cognitive, language, social-emotional, and physical domains.
 Other topics include family and community partnerships, inclusive practices, assessment-informed planning, and the integration of culturally and linguistically responsive pedagogies.
 Students will critically analyze and create curriculum plans that reflect professional standards and ethical decision-making in early care and education, and develop their role as curriculum specialists and peer leaders.
-Pre-requisites: EDU 501, EDU 503
+Pre-requisite(s): EDU 501, EDU 503

 EDU 575 - ECE/SPED Assessment and Diagnosis (3 credits)

 This course will focus on the advanced knowledge and skills required to lead comprehensive evaluation and assessment processes for infants and young children (birth to kindergarten) eligible for early childhood special education services.
 Students will critically examine referral systems, due process procedures, and eligibility determination practices through legal, ethical, and culturally responsive lenses.
 Other topics include: the selection and interpretation of formal and informal assessment tools, collaborative engagement with families and professionals, synthesis of data for evaluation reporting, and the development of individualized family service plans (IFSPs) and individualized education programs (IEPs).
-Pre-requisite: EDU 501, EDU 503
+Pre-requisite(s): EDU 501, EDU 503

 Education